Aravindkothamasu/Android-SampleApp/README.md

  - Get possible for getString in DBHandler.java
  - Place -ve sign for Stock Rtn
  - In Purhcase Amount counter able to take -ve amount also
- - Create 2 db files for Testing as well-as logging
+ - Create 2 db files for Testing as well-as for logging

 ---